 Emails offer instant buying options

-Automation and personalization makes email more effective and efficient
+Personalization makes email more effective and efficient

-How to write holiday subject lines your subscribers can’t resist
+1. Write subject lines your subscribers can’t resist

 - Sales-driven: Hot deal, promotion, discount, savings, free shipping